PuddletownDesign/Manual/Terminal/README.md

 ## Basic Terminal Hotkeys

-to test these just write a line of random text in the terminal and test out each of these key commands.
+to test these write a line of random text in the terminal and test out each of these key commands.

 *   `ctrl + a` -  jump to beginning of the line
 *   `ctrl + e` -  jump to end of the line